 Save that spinach or broccoli water to make a soup or gravy.

-Researchers at the Kentucky Medical Centre after following forty-three thousand men found that those who ate plenty of food high in magnesium heart had over thirty percent less gall stones.
+Researchers at the Kentucky Medical Centre after following forty-three thousand men found that those who ate plenty of food high in magnesium had thirty percent less gall stones.

 What is more, eating foods that contain magnesium was more effective than taking if from supplements; probably because of the fibre containing the element.